yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

   - <img src="https://github.com/yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/blob/main/Resources/GenSMBIOS/GenSMBIOS%203.png">
   - Go [check](https://checkcoverage.apple.com/) serial number.
 Your serial should be like this.
 If not, try second serial.
   - <img src="https://github.com/yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/blob/main/Resources/GenSMBIOS/Check%20Serial.png">
-  - Search MacBookPro15,1 and replace `Type > SystemProductName, Serial > SystemSerialNumber, Board Serial > MLB and SmUUID > SystemUUID` values.
+  - Search MacBookPro16,1 and replace `Type > SystemProductName, Serial > SystemSerialNumber, Board Serial > MLB and SmUUID > SystemUUID` values.
 Now we will set our ROM value.
   - Go `System Setting > Netwotk > Ethernet > Details > Hardware`.
 If our MAC adress is `54:1A:AF:43:70:CA` remove `:` characters = `541AAF4370CA`.
 Convert it to [Base64](https://base64.guru/converter/encode/hex).
   - Now we have `VBqvQ3DK`.
 Replace this with ROM value and save config file.
-  - Delete default `USBPorts` kext in OC/Kexts and rename other one to `USBPorts`.
+  - Delete default `USBPorts` or `USBPorts-Tahoe` kext in OC/Kexts and rename others to `USBPorts` or `USBPorts-Tahoe`.
   - Restart computer and press `Space` key on OpenCore menu.
 Then enter `ResetNVRAM`.
 After that BIOS settings may change.
 Check it and boot macOS.
   - Now you can login iCloud, iMessage or other apple services and you can use macOS.